blackdante101/To-Do-App-Php-MySQL/README.md

 # To-Do-App-Php-MySQL
-a simple to do list app with Php/MySQL where user can edit and delete task
+a simple to do list app with Php/MySQL

+Where user can edit and delete task